HausDAO/daohaus-website/docs/users/navigation.mdx

 - Members: View members, their details, and recent activity
 - Settings: View DAO contract information and set metadata
 - Apps: View and add apps to get more superpowers for a DAO
+- Allies: View DAO on DAO membership, displays DAOs your DAO is a part of
+- Profile: View your profile page, only information relevant to you displays here
-- Links: Links to external community resources like chat, blog, website, etc
+- Community Links: Links to external community resources like chat, blog, website, etc